eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 For accounting purposes set the odds as $H_1:H_2:H_3$ for Pam:Pia:Pablo.
 Based on the number of submissions each painter made, set the prior odds as 15:5:10.
 The relative skill of the painters is incorporated when establishing the relative likelihood.
 Based on the painters historical win rates in other past competitions the likelihood is set at 4%:6%:3% or 4:6:3.
 Table {numref}`art` summarizes the results of the given information.

-:::{list-table} Data from the art contest problem statement converted into the form of the standard solution process
+:::{list-table} Data from the art contest problem statement converted into the form for use with Bayes theorem
 :header-rows: 1
 :widths: auto
 :name: art